tupleapp/pair-programming-guide/_pages/lesser-known-benefits-of-pair-programming.md

 <div class="border-t-4 border-indigo-dark w-24 mt-4 mb-8"></div>

-### Coworkers are less likely to interrupt you
+### Coworkers interrupt less

-There's something about seeing two folks in conversation at a workstation that discourages interruptions.
+There's something about two devs in conversation that discourages interruptions.

-### It's easier to stay in flow because the context is in two heads
+### Flow is easier to recover

-If you do get interrupted, one person can stay in a flow state, and quickly bring the other back in.
+If one of you is interrupted, the other can remain in a flow state, and quickly bring you back in.

 ### You'll be happier